Kunitsu-Gami: Path of the Goddess: Development and release

-Kunitsu-Gami: Path of the Goddess is developed by Capcom Development Division 1, the studio behind games such as Resident Evil and Devil May Cry.
+Kunitsu-Gami: Path of the Goddess was developed by Capcom Development Division 1, the studio behind games such as Resident Evil and Devil May Cry.
 Shuichi Kawata, who previously worked on Shinsekai: Into the Depths, is the game's lead director.
 Development of the game lasted for more than four years.
 Like Shinsekai and Ōkami, the game was heavily inspired by Japanese folklores.
 Soh's combat was inspired by an ancient ceremonial form of dance named kagura, while enemy design was influenced by Japanese yokai.
 The game is powered by Capcom's in-house RE Engine.

 Kunitsu-Gami: Path of the Goddess was officially revealed by Capcom in June 2023.
 The game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on July 19, 2024, and was made available at no additional cost for Xbox Game Pass subscribers at launch.
 Players who pre-ordered the game received additional in-game items and an artbook.

 Capcom worked with Ningyo-Joruri Bunraku Theater supervising director Master Kanjuro Kiritake III to direct a bunraku prequel to the game.
 It was released via YouTube on July 18, 2024 titled Ceremony of the Deity: The Maiden’s Destiny.
 According to Tairoku Nozoe, who wrote the script, it was the idea of Shuichi Kawata, game director, to have a prequel based on a bunraku due to Kawata being a fan.
 Master Kanjuro agreed to help Kawata plan the bunraku despite his hesitation due to not having a concept idea in mind.

 In July 2024, the Capcom Next Summer livestream video on YouTube announced that a demo for the game was released with a collaboration alongside Ōkami until July 17, using costumes, weapons and music from the game.